pcotret/pcotret.github.io/document-camera/index.md

-# Lockdown setup - Working an IPEVO document camera
+# Lockdown setup - Working with an IPEVO document camera

 As most of us, we're working from home for some time.
 Here is a quick start guide for the [IPEVO V4K](https://www.ipevo.com/products/v4k) document camera.